WYVE and its 3D printed eco-surfboards

 We are aware that 3D printing does not solve all environmental issues, especially in terms of energy consumption.
 That’s why we are also working on optimizing the printing time of a surfboard to minimize our energy consumption, on two levels.
 The first level is to optimize the components of our machines when printing our designs to improve our printing speed.
 Indeed, speeding up the printing process means producing more surfboards with the same amount of energy.
 And the second level is to digitally optimize the file defining the printer’s movements to build a surfboard.

-First of all, a HEXA Surfboard is stronger than a classic board with a layer of foam, especially because of its honeycomb structure.
+First of all, a WYVE surfboard is stronger than a classic board with a layer of foam, especially because of its honeycomb structure.
 Secondly, it is easier to repair.
 As the inside of our board is hollow, our simple valve system makes it easy to empty the board in case of water infiltration.
 It is then sufficient to plug the hole classically.
 Since there is no foam inside, the core does not rot in contact with water.

 Moreover, the core of our boards is recyclable!
 If your surfboard is badly damaged, we are committed to recovering the materials it contains in order to recycle the plastic and create new surfboards.
 That’s why we start a work of education and material recovery with our users to encourage them to recycle their boards.